Prospective Students

 Bailey Community

-Financial scholarships are available exclusively to Bailey students for study away experiences.
+Financial scholarships are available exclusively to Bailey scholars for study away experiences.
 Additionally, each undergraduate may also apply for an annual Learning Allowance to support their goals as set forth in their Learning Vision Statements.

 To learn more about all the ways students can become involved in the Bailey community, visit "Get Connected".